kareltucek/songbook_maker/README.md

 * '_narrowcols' - integer - overrides number of columns if widthmode is 'narrow'

-* '_widecols' - integer - iverrides number of columns if widthmode is 'wide'
+* '_widecols' - integer - overrides number of columns if widthmode is 'wide'

+* '_version' - any string meant to denote the version of songbook in which the song was added - is printed in the content and in additional info of a song

 All the above keys may be overriden, however, only those not marked as internal are supposed to be overriden!